brotherhoodMonk/gyan/js.md

 Normally, a cookie is attached with an HTTP header from the HTTP server to a Web browser in response to a user request.
  This stored cookie is sent to the HTTP server whenever access to a specific website is required.

 Cookies are managed in two patterns: with expiry date and without expiry date.
 Cookies without expiry dates are automatically stored in users’ machines and remain inside the system’s memory until the user’s browsing terminates.

  Cookies with an expiry date expire when that date is surpassed.
 The following are the types/variations of cookies:

 Session Cookies: Created for a specific session, these expire upon the termination of the user’s browser session.
  Persistent Cookies:
- Normally known as tracking cookies, these cookies have a specific time period before they expire.
+ Normally known as tracking cookies, these cookies have a specific time period before they expire

+ cookies

+ Set Cookie?
+ cookies.set( name, [ value ], [ options ] )
+ res.cookie('cookieName', 'cookieValue')
+ Read Cookie?

+ req.cookies.cookieName = " value"
+ cookies.get( name, [ options ] )

+ maxAge: a number representing the milliseconds from Date.now() for expiry
+ expires: a Date object indicating the cookie's expiration date (expires at the end of session by default).
+ path: a string indicating the path of the cookie (/ by default).
+ domain: a string indicating the domain of the cookie (no default).
+ secure: a boolean indicating whether the cookie is only to be sent over HTTPS (false by default for HTTP, true by default for HTTPS).
+     Read more about this option below.
+ httpOnly: a boolean indicating whether the cookie is only to be sent over HTTP(S), and not made available to client JavaScript (true by default).
+ sameSite: a boolean or string indicating whether the cookie is a "same site" cookie (false by default).
+This can be set to 'strict', 'lax', or true (which maps to 'strict').
+ signed: a boolean indicating whether the cookie is to be signed (false by default).
+If this is true, another cookie of the same name with the .sig suffix appended will also be sent, with a 27-byte url-safe base64 SHA1 value representing the hash of cookie-name=cookie-value against the first Keygrip key.
+This signature key is used to detect tampering the next time a cookie is received.
+ overwrite: a boolean indicating whether to overwrite previously set cookies of the same name (false by default).
+If this is true, all cookies set during the same request with the same name (regardless of path or domain) are filtered out of the Set-Cookie header when setting this cookie.
+.
 ====
 to check the given array is array or not- if(Object.prototype.toString.call(arrayList) === '[object Array]') {